 - Disease (specify if suspect or confirmed)

-- Telephone number for parent/guardian (for students under 16 years of age)
+- Telephone number for parent/guardian and/or students 14 years of age or older

 - Physician‘s name (if known)

 - Name of person reporting, school and contact information

 - Investigating and managing reports of diseases of public health significance